EliotJones/LetsShip/README.md

 docker-compose up
 ```

-> Note: It appears docker might cache the postgres details if you've previously run postgres in a container, see this https://stackoverflow.com/a/56682187 if you have trouble
+> Note: It appears docker might cache the postgres details if you've previously run postgres in a container, see this https://stackoverflow.com/a/56682187 if you have trouble.

+> Another Note: YAML, the format for docker-compose is the worst ever config syntax and is super-finicky about whitespace, check you've got the whitespace exactly right if `docker-compose up` complains.

 Once you have run this command you should get the output logging of the container starting up: